vishnus1793/DailyQuotes/README.md

 Your quote here — Author Name
 ```

-Each quote should be on its own line.# DailyQuotes
+Each quote should be on its own line